 What is Addiction?

 Addiction is a mental illness that can happen to anyone, at any stage of life.
 An addiction occurs when someone begins using a substance more than is needed and cannot stop using the substance no matter how hard he or she tries, becoming dependent on the it.
-A person can become addicted to a plethora of substances, including:

 When someone has developed an addiction to a substance, it will eventually wreak havoc in other areas of his or her life; finances, relationships and health become serious risks an he or she faces.

 Many experts define addiction as a mental illness.
 Compulsive behavior can rewire an addict’s brain, forcing the addicted person to place the substance over other priorities losing complete control.
 The effects of addiction depend on the type of substance the addicted person is abusing.

 Typically, an addiction to a substance doesn’t happen overnight.
 Many users simply experiment with drugs or alcohol over a significant amount of time.
 Soon enough, their body will build up a tolerance.
 To feel the same effects they once felt, users will begin to take higher dosages and consume the substance more often.
 Eventually, the addiction will take over all other areas of life, causing those suffering from an addiction to act out, become irritable and go through withdrawal symptoms if they try ever try to stop.

 Addiction is a serious disease.
 If you or someone you know is going through an addiction, know that you are not alone.
 We can help.
 Learn how to stage an intervention and find the appropriate rehabilitation facility and treatment for the type of addiction you’re going through.

 Drugs and Alcohol have the power to rewire one’s brain into thinking that person must consume their favorite substance, making him or her feel sick and trapped without it.
 Rehab, prison or death are the only three options one has to break out of that trap.
 If you are ready to enter rehab, then please call us now.
 We have people by the phone who can help you get started.